University of Notre Dame: Men's basketball

 As of the 2020–2021 season, the men's basketball team has over 1,910 wins and appeared in 36 NCAA tournaments Former player Austin Carr holds the record for most points scored in a single game of the tournament with 61.
 Although the team has never won the NCAA Tournament, they were named by the Helms Athletic Foundation as national champions twice.
 The team has orchestrated a number of upsets of top-ranked teams, the most notable of which was ending UCLA's record 88-game winning streak in 1974.
 Notre Dame has beaten an additional eight number-one teams, and those nine wins rank second, to UCLA's 10, all-time in wins against the top team.

-The team plays in the newly renovated Purcell Pavilion (within the Edmund P. Joyce Center), which reopened for the 2009–2010 season.
-The team is coached by Mike Brey, who, as of the 2020–21 season, his 22nd at Notre Dame, has achieved a 449–248 record.
-In 2009, Notre Dame was invited to the NIT, where they reached the semi-finals.
-The 2010–11 team concluded its regular season ranked number seven in the country, with a record of 25–5, Brey's fifth straight 20-win season, and a second-place finish in the Big East.
-During the 2014–15 season, the team went 32–6 and won the ACC tournament, later advancing to the Elite 8, where they lost on a missed final shot against then-undefeated Kentucky.
-Led by NBA draft picks Jerian Grant and Pat Connaughton, the Fighting Irish beat the eventual national champion Duke Blue Devils twice during the season.
-The 32 wins were the most by the Fighting Irish team since 1908–09.

 Other sports

-Notre Dame has won an additional 14 national championships in sports other than football.
-Three teams have won multiple national championships; the fencing team leads with 10, followed by the men's tennis and women's soccer teams each with two.
-The men's cross country, and golf teams have won one and Notre Dame women's basketball has won two.
+Notre Dame has won an additional 15 national championships in sports other than football.
+Four teams have won multiple national championships; the fencing team leads with 10, followed by the men's lacrosse, men's tennis, and women's soccer teams with two each.
+The men's cross country and golf teams have won one and Notre Dame women's basketball has won two.
 In the first 10 years that Notre Dame competed in the Big East Conference its teams won a total of 64 championships.
 As of 2010, the women's swimming and diving team holds the Big East record for consecutive conference championships in any sport with 14 straight conference titles (1997–2010).